 If a party does not agree with the resolution of a complaint, that party may file written comments with the Superintendent.
 If the party does not agree with the Superintendent's resolution of the matter, the party may refer the matter to the President of the Board of Education for consideration by the entire Board of Education.
-A complainant has the legal right to file a complaint with the U.S. Equal Employment Opportunity Commission, the Office of Civil Rights of the Department of Education, and other agencies that enforce laws concerning discrimination.
+A complainant has the legal right to file a complaint with the U.S. Equal

+Employment Opportunity Commission, the Office of Civil Rights of the Department of Education, and other agencies that enforce laws concerning discrimination.

 XIII.
-Smoking/Tobacco
+Smoking/Tobacco/Vaporizing Devices

-Each school of the Irvington School District is a tobacco-free campus.
-Pursuant to federal and New York State law, smoking and/or use of tobacco is forbidden and no person, including visitors, shall smoke and/or use tobacco on school grounds (i.e., any school facility, building, structure, and surrounding outside grounds within the school's property), at school sponsored activities and field trips, on school buses or other vehicles transporting children.
+Each school of the Irvington School District is a tobacco-free and electronic and/or vaporizing device-free campus.
+Pursuant to federal and New York State law, smoking, use of tobacco, and/or use of electronic and/or vaporizing devices is forbidden and no person, including visitors, shall smoke, use tobacco, and/or use electronic and/or vaporizing devices, and no student shall possess such devices or tobacco, on school grounds (i.e., any school facility, building, structure, and surrounding outside grounds within the school's property), at school sponsored activities and field trips, on school buses or other vehicles transporting children.